Moddable-OpenSource/moddable/documentation/pins/pins.md

 ### constructor(dictionary)

-The I2C constructor takes a dictionary which contains the pins numbers to use for clock and data, as well as the I2C address of the target device.
+The I2C constructor takes a dictionary which contains the pins numbers to use for clock and data (`scl` and `sda` respectively), as well as the I2C address of the target device.

-	let sensor = new I2C({sda: 5, clock: 4, address: 0x48});
+	let sensor = new I2C({sda: 5, scl: 4, address: 0x48});

 The constructor dictionary has an optional `hz` property to specify the speed of the I2C bus when using this instance.

-	let sensor = new I2C({sda: 5, clock: 4, address: 0x48, hz: 1000000});
+	let sensor = new I2C({sda: 5, scl: 4, address: 0x48, hz: 1000000});

 Many devices have a default I2C bus.
-On these devices, the sda and clock parameters may be omitted from the dictionary to use the default I2C bus.
+On these devices, the `sda` and `scl` parameters may be omitted from the dictionary to use the default I2C bus.

 	let sensor = new I2C({address: 0x48});